NSLS-II/docs/source/index.rst

 framework, validating its assumptions and optimizations.
 At the same time, software bugs are being discovered less often and being fixed more quickly.

-Looking forward, software targeted to more specific tasks will need to built.
+Looking forward, software targeted to more specific tasks will need to be built.
 For example, a user who only does about five different kinds of experiment does not need the full power of the framework and can benefit from a simpler (if more limited) toolkit.
 The volume of such toolkits will be large, but it is hoped that the effort required can be greatly diminished by resting on this framework --- and reaching outside of it when necessary.

 Detailed plans for each project are managed and discussed in the open on `GitHub <https://github.com/NSLS-II/>`_, where the user community is invited to